Emulating Quantum Interference with Generalized Ising Machines: Complex Energy Functions for Quantum Gates

-Once again this tabular result can be translated into a Boolean function like Eq.~(\ref{eq:EB}), but the energy function will have three-body and four-body interactions whose gradient leads to non-linear synaptic terms.
-Eq.~\ref{eq:ET2} with such three-body and four-body terms represents a higher-order Ising model that has been discussed in the learning context by Ref.~\cite{sejnowski1986}.
+Once again this tabular result can be translated into a Boolean function like (\ref{eq:EB}), but the energy function will have three-body and four-body interactions whose gradient leads to non-linear synaptic terms.
+Equation (\ref{eq:ET2}) with such three-body and four-body terms represents a higher-order Ising model that has been discussed in the learning context by Ref.~\cite{sejnowski1986}.
 Such ``generalized'' Ising models can be solved much like ordinary Ising models with two-body interactions, provided that the synaptic feedback can be computed, for example by an FPGA \cite{mcmahon2016fully}.
 Naturally, the resistive crossbar arrays that accelerate \emph{linear} synaptic operations \cite{hu2016dot} would not be suitable for this purpose.

-It is possible to eliminate the three-body and four-body terms at the expense of additional p-bits by decomposing the gates in terms of a sequence of a rotation operations \cite{Kim2000,VandenNest2009}, making the synaptic function linear.
-Alternatively, the three and four-body interactions can be reduced to standard 2-body interactions through the use of auxiliary variables \cite{jiang2018quantum,biamonte2008nonperturbative}.
+It is possible to eliminate the three-body and four-body terms at the expense of additional p-bits by decomposing the gates in terms of a sequence of rotation operations \cite{Kim2000,VandenNest2009}, making the synaptic function linear.
+Alternatively, the three and four-body interactions can be reduced to standard 2-body interactions using the methods described in \cite{jiang2018quantum,biamonte2008nonperturbative, tanburn2015reducing,dattani20194variable}.

-\textbf{Ising Machines:} In recent years, various incarnations of special-purpose hardware accelerators known as ``Ising Machines'' have emerged \cite{yamaoka201520k,mcmahon2016fully,inagaki2016coherent,wang2017oscillator,chou2019analog,borders2019integer,dutta2019experimental} to simulate the statistical mechanics of Ising models, onto which many known combinatorial optimization problems have been mapped \cite{lucas2014ising}.
-These special purpose machines can obtain a very large number of samples per second \cite{sutton2019autonomous} that is far more than what can be obtained using ordinary computers.
-In principle, our methodology presented in this paper should be directly implementable in such dedicated Ising Machines to simulate larger quantum systems by computing the phase $\exp{(-i \Im{(E)})}$ for each path as a post-processing step to compute output states of interest.

-\textbf{Sampling with complex contributions:} Algorithm~\ref{QPSLAlgorithm} assumes that the mapping from quantum circuit to p-bit has already been carried out and available for the procedure to use.
-In the current setting, the algorithm also assumes that the entries of the input wavefunction, $\psi_{in}$ can only be ``0'' and ``1'', though any other nontrivial input wavefunction can be encoded by inserting additional gates in the quantum circuit.

-Certain gates like controlled-NOT (CNOT), controlled-controlled-NOT (CCNOT or Toffoli) or the modular exponentiation part of Shor's order finding circuit are deterministic.
-In a true quantum computer these would need to be implemented with quantum gates.
-But in our probabilistic emulation we can implement them simply as ordinary logic gates.
-Since logic gates are directed we would not have a single BM any more; instead we would have separate BM’s with directed connections.
-Consequently, the input p-bits for a deterministic gate should be updated before the output p-bits although the p-bits within each BM can be updated in random order.